chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 Description of the case
 -------------------------

-For this example, the fluids that will be simulated are water and air.
-Initially, the water will be resting on the right side of the tank (represented in dashed blue lines in the figures below).
-At :math:`t = 0` s, the gate opens up instantaneously and the water starts flowing under the action of gravity, :math:`\mathbf{g} = (-9.81 \  \mathbf{j}) \frac{m}{s^2}`.
-The tank in which this experiment happens has the following dimensions: :math:`3.22 \times 1.00 \times 1.00` m.
-On all boundaries, ``slip`` conditions are applied.
-On the left side of the tank, a rectangular box-shaped obstacle is present (colored in grey in the figures).
+For this example, the simulated fluids are water and air.
+Initially, the water is at rest on the right side of the tank (represented in dashed blue lines in the figures below).
+At :math:`t = 0` s, the gate is opened up instantaneously and the water starts flowing under the action of gravity, :math:`\mathbf{g} = (-9.81 \  \mathbf{j}) \frac{m}{s^2}`.
+The tank in which this experiment happened has the following dimensions: :math:`3.22 \times 1.00 \times 1.00` m.
+On all boundaries, ``slip`` conditions were applied.
+On the left side of the tank, a rectangular box-shaped obstacle is presented (colored in grey in the figures).

 Along the x-axis, the water height is measured at 4 different positions.
 These positions are represented by red crosses in the figure below.